Feedback (Janet Jackson song): Commercial performance

 "Feedback" debuted on the US Billboard Hot 100 at number 84.
 Several weeks later, it rose to its peak position at number 19, becoming Jackson's 29th top-20 single on the chart and her first since "Someone to Call My Lover" (2001).
 On other US Billboard charts, "Feedback" reached number one on the Dance Club Songs chart, number two on Hot Singles Sales, number three on Dance/Mix Show Airplay, number seven on Digital Song Sales, number 30 on Mainstream Top 40, and number 23 on the Pop 100.
 It also peaked within the top 25 of rhythmic and urban airplay formats.
 It was the fifth most successful song on Dance Club Songs of 2008, as well as Jackson's 18th number-one on the chart.
-As of May 2018, the single has sold 909,957 digital copies according to Nielsen SoundScan.
 In Canada, "Feedback" peaked at number three on the Canadian Hot 100 and number two on Hot Canadian Digital Singles.

 Internationally, "Feedback" reached number five in Greece, as well as number eight in Slovakia, where it charted for 41 weeks.
 In Japan, it peaked at number 14 on the Japan Hot 100 and at number seven on the Japan Hot 100 airplay chart.
 It peaked within the top 20 in Norway and New Zealand, while reaching number 21 in Finland, number 22 in Brazil, number 32 in Ireland, and the top 40 in France, Denmark, and Germany.
 In Australia and the United Kingdom, it was not as successful, peaking at numbers 50 and 114, respectively; however, it did manage to peak at 14 on the UK R&B Chart.
 The song was the 33rd most-played song of 2008 on Lebanese NRJ radio.